 The fat-finger problem applies and can be mitigated by zooming in or switching to a larger screen device.

 Please give us feedback on the interaction improvements shipped with this release.
-Make sure to follow us @bpmn_io to stay up-to-date, too.
+Make sure to follow us on Mastodon to stay up-to-date, too.